github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 `experimental.compute_provider.ec2.runner_binaries` owns whether EC2 runner configurations use the shared binary distribution by default, distribution-bucket encryption, tags, versioning and access logging, and syncer artifact, Lambda sizing, and schedule.
 A nullable per-configuration `compute_provider.ec2.binaries_syncer.enabled` overrides only the global enable default.
 The resolved enable value, `runner_binaries.s3.encryption.enabled`, the nullness of its `kms_master_key_id`, and the nullness of `runner_binaries.s3.logging.bucket` must be known during planning because they control module or resource shape.
 KMS encryption grants the syncer access to the distribution key, but runner roles do not derive `kms:Decrypt` from that field; callers must attach decrypt permission to the module-managed or external runner roles separately.

-Webhook-orchestration runner-config artifacts are selected globally through `experimental.orchestration.webhook.lambda.scale.artifact.zip` or `experimental.orchestration.webhook.lambda.scale.artifact.s3.{key,object_version}`.
+Webhook-orchestration runner-control artifacts are selected globally through `experimental.orchestration.webhook.lambda.artifact.zip` or `experimental.orchestration.webhook.lambda.artifact.s3.{key,object_version}` and shared by scale, pool, and job-retry.
 The S3 wrapper selects an object from the shared `experimental.lambda.artifact.s3.bucket`; null zip and S3 wrappers use the packaged runner archive.
 V2 validation rejects simultaneous zip and S3 selection and requires a non-null shared bucket and key when the S3 wrapper is present.
 Stable-mode translation preserves the old S3-wins rule by clearing the translated zip and creating the runner artifact's S3 wrapper whenever the flat `lambda_s3_bucket` is set.
 The shared bucket alone selects no component.
 Every artifact-capable singleton uses its own `artifact.s3` wrapper to supply that component's key and optional object version.
 Runner-config's common SSM housekeeper independently resolves `multi_runner_config[].ssm.housekeeper.lambda.artifact` over the global `experimental.ssm.housekeeper.lambda.artifact`; S3 combines the component key and version with the shared artifact bucket, zip uses the selected local path, and no selection uses the packaged control-plane archive.
 Stable translation maps the existing runner artifact into this separate canonical component contract.
-The webhook artifact remains separate under `experimental.orchestration.webhook.lambda.webhook.artifact`; the runner-binary syncer uses the parallel `compute_provider.ec2.runner_binaries.syncer.artifact.{zip,s3}` selector, whose S3 key and optional object version resolve against the same shared bucket. `compute_provider.ec2.instance_termination_watcher` owns watcher enablement, feature flags, runner deregistration, environment, artifact, and sizing. `compute_provider.ec2.ami.housekeeper` owns enablement, cleanup behavior, artifact, sizing, and schedule.
+The ingress webhook artifact remains separate under `experimental.orchestration.webhook.lambda.webhook.artifact`; the runner-binary syncer uses the parallel `compute_provider.ec2.runner_binaries.syncer.artifact.{zip,s3}` selector, whose S3 key and optional object version resolve against the same shared bucket. `compute_provider.ec2.instance_termination_watcher` owns watcher enablement, feature flags, runner deregistration, environment, artifact, and sizing. `compute_provider.ec2.ami.housekeeper` owns enablement, cleanup behavior, artifact, sizing, and schedule.
 Watcher enablement and feature flags, runner-deregistration enablement, and AMI-housekeeper enablement must be known during planning because they control child resource shape.

 Tags follow the same ownership model but merge rather than replace.
 Within v2 webhook queue and runner-config scopes, experimental global tags merge with runner-configuration tags and then with orchestration component or subcomponent tags from broad to narrow; a narrower value wins for a duplicate key.
 Singleton shared resources use only global scopes: shared SSM merges `experimental.tags` with `ssm.tags`, the webhook merges `experimental.lambda.tags` with `experimental.orchestration.webhook.lambda.webhook.tags`, and the runner-binary syncer, termination watcher, and AMI housekeeper receive global `tags` and `lambda.tags`.
 Distribution buckets additionally merge `compute_provider.ec2.runner_binaries.s3.tags`.
 EC2 global provider tags merge with per-configuration `compute_provider.ec2.tags`.
 EC2 runtime tags belong under `compute_provider.ec2.tags`; bootstrap tags required by the runner are reserved inside the provider and are not propagated to common resources.